ucb-rit/savio-training-parallel-2020/parallel.md

 # GATK

 The Genome Analysis Tool Kit is a tool for making statistical inferences about genotypes or gene frequencies from sets of alignments like those produced by Bowtie2.
-GATK manual is very large (many different tools), and parralelization documentation doesn't jump out.
+The GATK manual is very large (many different tools), and parralelization documentation doesn't jump out.
 Fortunately, GATK has a [large helpful community producing guides.](https://gatkforums.broadinstitute.org/gatk/discussion/1975/how-can-i-use-parallelism-to-make-gatk-tools-run-faster)

 GATK uses different terminology